StarLiu714/StarLiu714.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Xinxin, who was born in Henan and grew up in Zhejiang, Shanghai and Beijing.
+My name is Xinxin.
+I was born in Henan and grew up in Zhejiang, Shanghai and Beijing.

 Even the smallest person can change the course of future!